Dr Joseph Wragg PhD

 Biography

-Joseph is currently a postdoctoral fellow with Professor Ferenc Mueller.
-In this role he developed a great interest in the role of promoter and enhancer elements in the regulation of gene behaviour, in particular during embryonic development associated epigenetic reprogramming.
-This process shares many similarities with the wholesale epigenetic alterations associated with tumorigenesis and one of Joseph’s current research interests is on assessing the epigenome of developing tumour organoids as well as tumour stromal elements.
+Joseph did his post-doctoral research with Professor Ferenc Mueller.
+In this role he developed a great interest in the role of promoter and enhancer elements in the regulation of gene behaviour, in particular during embryonic development associated epigenetic reprogramming as well as tumourgenesis and in response to therapeutics.

 Teaching